IBM-Cloud/terraform-provider-ibm/website/docs/d/service_plan.html.markdown

 The following arguments are supported:

 * `service` - (Required, string) The name of the service offering.
-You can run the `bx service offerings` command in the [Bluemix CLI](https://console.ng.bluemix.net/docs/cli/reference/bluemix_cli/index.html#getting-started) to find the name of the service.
+You can retrieve the name of the service by running the `bx service offerings` command in the [Bluemix CLI](https://console.ng.bluemix.net/docs/cli/reference/bluemix_cli/index.html#getting-started).
-* `plan` - (Required, string) The name of the plan type supported by service.
-You can run the `bx service offerings` command in the Bluemix CLI to retrieve the plan type.
+* `plan` - (Required, string) The name of the plan type supported by the service.
+You can retrieve the plan type by running the `bx service offerings` command in the Bluemix CLI.

-## Attributes Reference
+## Attribute Reference

 The following attributes are exported: